-Miao - A brief overview
+Miao - A Brief Overview

-The tall forests and the cool climate makes Maio a popular tourist destination of Arunachal Pradesh.
-The two towns Diyun and Chowkham come under the region of Mia.
+The tall forests and the cool climate make Maio a popular tourist destination of Arunachal Pradesh.
+The two towns Diyun and Chowkham come under the region of Miao.
 The town of Chowkham has generated a lot of revenue through plywood business and it is known to have been the richest village in Asia during the earlier times.

 There are also many Hindu Temples and Churches such as the Revival Church, Church of Christ and Catholic Church found in Miao.
 Additionally, the town of Miao also has a fair share of government offices and schools run by the government.
 Miao also has its own weekly news publication, providing local news known as “The Miao Times” by Pisi Zaung.

 While most locals living in Miao are employed in government jobs, people who live closer to the rural areas survive on agriculture.
 Cultivation and tea plantation are popular at Miao.
 The important tribes of Miao are Tangsa, Singpho and Lisu.
 In addition to these tribes, Chakma and Tibetan refugees also have a settlement here.

-Tourist Places In and Around Miao
+Tourist Places In And Around Miao

-If you are visiting Miao during the summer make sure you carry cotton clothes and if it is in the winter pack your woolen gear.
+If you are visiting Miao during the summer, make sure you carry cotton clothes and if it is in the winter pack your woolen gear.

-Miao is well-connected to all the major cities and towns around it and can be reached by Air, Rail and Road.
+Miao is well-connected to all the major cities and towns around it and can be reached by air, rail and road.